Mark V Special Operations Craft: Capabilities

 The Mark V has the capacity to carry sixteen fully equipped SEALs to missions 500 mi away from where they are based.
 They ride on seats that are designed for maximum comfort and shock mitigation in high seas or heavy maneuvering, and allows occupants to either stand or sit.
 With a beam of 17 1/2 feet, the craft has enough room to carry four Combat Rubber Raiding Crafts with six outboard motors (2 spares) and fuel, to deploy forces from a clandestine distance.
 The ramp on the stern allows SEAL teams to ride their CRRCs right up the stern of the boat, for fast extraction and insertion.

 To support the SOF missions in a medium to low threat environment, the Mk Vs are outfitted with five gun mounts for small caliber weapons supporting any combination of: M-2 .50 cal heavy machine guns, M240 or the M60 7.62 mm machine guns or Mk19 40 mm automatic grenade launchers.
 Together these provide 360 degrees of firing coverage.
 To defend against aircraft, the craft has a station for firing the Stinger Man-portable Air Defense System (MANPADS).
 Later improvements include mounting stations for GAU-17 Miniguns, MK 95 Twin .50 cal machine gun, MK 38 chain gun and Mk48 25 mm guns.
 Personal small arms of the crew and passengers can also be used to defend the craft.

-The Mark V has many special features, besides its weapons, that make it more survivable while delivering sailors to their missions.
+The Mark V has many special features, besides its weapons, that make it more survivable while delivering operators to their missions.
 Its angular design and low silhouette reduces its radar signature making it harder to spot and detect.
 Its V-hull design gives it good handling qualities in rough water as well as speed and shallow draft (four feet when cruising on-step).
 Its twin MTU 12-cylinder TE94 Diesel engines give it power and reliability and, coupled with the two K50S water jets, provides fast acceleration for operations near shore or in shallow waters as well as cutting down on the rooster tail effect that can make fast boats easier to see and track.